 A urostomy is a procedure to create an opening in the belly that allows urine to flow to the outside of the body.
 It is usually done during a surgery to remove a diseased or damaged bladder.
 The urostomy creates an opening called a stoma.

 There are two kinds of urostomies.

 Learning how to care for your urostomy will help you live comfortably with it.
 An ostomy nurse is a great support.
-He or she will help you learn to manage your urostomy so you can get back to a normal life.
-This will include learning how a pouch system works and how to replace your urostomy pouch.
+They will help you learn to manage your urostomy so you can get back to a normal life.
+You'll learn how a pouch system works and how to replace your urostomy pouch.
 Your nurse will also give you tips on how to treat and prevent common problems, such as irritated skin.

 It takes time to adjust to having a urostomy.
-But with time after surgery, you will be able to work and enjoy physical activities, including sex.
+But with time, you'll be able to work and enjoy physical activities, including sex.